g0v-it/data-inps/README.md

 ![architecture](doc/architecture.png)

-The platform deploy requires a stack of some services (e.g. docker containers):
+To deploy the platform deploy a stack of some services is required:

 ![stack](doc/stack.png)

 The platform is shipped with a [Docker](https://docker.com) setup that makes it easy to get a containerized development environment up and running.
 If you do not already have Docker on your computer, [it's the right time to install it](https://docs.docker.com/install/).

-clone this project, open a terminal, and navigate to the directory of this repository.
-Copy the env.dist file in .env (`cp env.dist .env`), edit .env file according your needs.
-Do not save the .env file in the repository.

 To start all services using [Docker Compose](https://docs.docker.com/compose/) type:

 ```
-docker-compose up
+docker-compose up -d
 ```

 This starts locally the following services: